-The definition above gives the assumption that “all” American citizens are protected under the Constitution – yet when you watch this powerful documentary you begin to understand that really and truly, slavery was and has never been abolished in the USA!
+The definition above gives the assumption that American citizens are protected under the Constitution – yet when you watch this powerful documentary you begin to understand that really and truly, slavery was and has never been abolished in the USA!
 It has quite simply been amended to fit into the purpose of the people in charge of the so called free world.

 A chilling fact is that the USA is home to 5% of the world’s population; yet 25% of the world’s prisoners are in the USA, with an even greater percentage either on probation or on parole!
-And guess what colour the vast majority of these prisoners, etc. are?
-The percentage of black people, compared to their total population in the USA – men and the poor who spend their lives in prison, on probation and on parole, was and is still horrendous.
-Simply put, the number and proportion of Black people imprisoned, on probation or on parole is higher than any other ethnic group – even though Black people are less than 20% of the total population of the USA!
-Some of the more damaging effects is that large numbers of households are headed by single women – resulting in even more children growing up without fathers or father-figures; thus, creating the perfect storm for perpetuating more poverty, poor education, lack of upward social mobility and consequent future incineration and recidivism!
+And guess what colour the vast majority of these prisoners, etc are?
+The percentage of black people, compared to their total population in the USA – men and the poor in particular, who spend their lives in prison, on probation and on parole, was and is still horrendous.
+Simply put, the number and proportion of Black people imprisoned, on probation or on parole is higher than any other ethic group – even though Black people are less than 20% of the total population of the USA!
+Some of the more damaging effects are that large numbers of households are headed by single women – resulting in even more children growing up without fathers or father-figures; thus creating the perfect storm for perpetuating more poverty, poor education, lack of upward social mobility and consequent future incineration and recidivism!
 To think that the numbers are continuously rising is extremely disturbing!

 13th goes deep into breaking it down as to why this still happens and what the benefits are to the community of captors.
 One word – and that is profit!
 Which is exactly what it was all about during the era of slavery.
 The present private prison system earns millions in profits for its shareholders, simply from the head count of prisoners.
-So, it’s in the interest of the managers, shareholders and other beneficiaries to lock up as many people as possible – be it Black, Hispanic or anyone else who doesn’t fit “the real American agenda! “
+So, its in the interest of the managers, shareholders and other beneficiaries to lock up as many people as possible – be it Black, Hispanic or anyone else who doesn’t fit “the real American agenda! “

 13th is not just a documentary, but a demand.
 It is demanding that we know what has happened and how much our world hasn’t changed.
 Like I said in my last article, black history month: what for?
-With the American election, fast approaching (on Tuesday November 8, 2016), it doesn’t matter now who you vote for; the constitution and laws still stand!
+With the American election fast approaching (on Tuesday November 8, 2016), it doesn’t matter now who you vote for; the constitution and laws still stand!